pingcap/docs-cn/pd-configuration-file.md

 ### `max-replicas`

-+ The number of replicas
++ The number of replicas, that is, the sum of the number of leaders and followers.
+The default value `3` means 1 leader and 2 followers.
+When this configuration is modified online, PD will schedule Regions in the background so that the number of replicas matches this configuration.
 + Default value: `3`

 ### `location-labels`